 Regular marijuana plants are still illegal in Texas and their delivery is a serious crime.
-The long-term repercussions of a delivery of marijuana charge include probation, criminal record, job loss and societal rejection.
-If you get reprehended for delivery of marijuana, it’s necessary to seek out qualified marijuana defense attorney to assist you in combatting these charges.
+The long-term repercussions of a delivery of marijuana charge include probation, criminal record, job loss, and societal rejection.
+If you get reprehended for the delivery of marijuana, you must seek out a qualified marijuana defense attorney to help you combat these charges.

 Even a small amount of marijuana can result in an apprehension under Texas law.
-If you are facing a delivery of marijuana charge you need to seek a team of criminal defense attorneys specializing in marijuana defense who can defend you well under a court of law.
-The penalties for this charge tend to be severed, and you need someone who knows the ins and outs of Texas marijuana laws.
+If you are facing charges regarding the delivery of marijuana, you must hire a team of criminal defense attorneys specializing in marijuana defense who can defend you well under a court of law.
+The penalties for this charge tend to be severe, and you need someone who knows the ins and outs of Texas marijuana laws.

-At The Gonzalez Law Group, PLLC every attorney is determined to give their all in each one of the cases.
-The Gonzalez Law Group, PLLC has years of experience dealing with marijuana cases in Texas.
+At The Gonzalez Law Group, every attorney is determined to give their all in each one of the cases.
+Our firm has years of experience dealing with marijuana cases in Texas.
 You need to contact them for a free consultation by calling (832) 530-4070.

 Delivery of Marijuana Overview

-Around the start of the War on Drugs, a series of laws began to be passed across the nation that instituted “Drug-free Zones.”
+Around the start of the War on Drugs, a series of laws were passed across the nation that instituted “Drug-free Zones.”
 Centered around shielding children from the harmful effects of drug use and abuse, these laws serve to enhance the standard penalties for crimes such as possession, delivery of a controlled substance, and various other drug-related charges.

 The punishments for these drug-free zones are added to the minimum sentence for delivery of marijuana.
 It is drug-related charges that occur in, on, or within 1000 feet (or 300ft for public pools or arcades) of Drug-Free Zones will have the degree of felony heightened.
 If you are arrested for delivering anywhere from ¼ oz to 5 lbs of marijuana in a Drug-Free Zone, what would have been a state jail felony outside of the zone now becomes a third-degree felony.
 If the amount of marijuana is between 5 and 50lbs, the normal charge of second-degree delivery of marijuana will become a first-degree felony.